 Employers must reply to the form within a certain period.
 If you’re late, it could lead to an automatic win for the claimant.

 Make sure you follow all the processes mentioned in this article if you’re preparing for tribunal hearings.
-If you ignore any steps, you could face losing workers, expensive fines, and reputational damage.
+If you ignore any steps, you could face losing workers, expensive compensation, and reputational damage.

 From dealing with the initial claim form to the final hearing, our expert advisors are here to help.